 But at some point, we developed expectations, and as our children grew, no longer babies, they were supposed to meet them.
 This is especially true when the schooling years approach and with it, a heightening sense of competition and fear of being behind.
 Suddenly, it’s not enough that our kids are happy and well-fed, that their basic needs are met.
 Now it’s about getting them to perform and excel too.

 Motivating our kids can be tricky.
 You want to encourage without over-praising, lest you rear a people-pleaser.
-You instill a strict “study time” for them, but get exasperated when they rely on your reminders and supervision so much that they’re unable to do their homework independently.
+You instil a strict “study time” for them, but get exasperated when they rely on your reminders and supervision so much that they’re unable to do their homework independently.
 Perhaps you establish a rewards system every time they get top marks.
 But what do you do when they fail?
 A punishment could be a blow to their self-esteem.

-Good Stress VS Bad Stress
+Good Stress vs Bad Stress

 Unhealthy stress or “distress” can lead to increased anxiety, hopelessness, and decreased performance.
 According to Dr. von Auer, “This type of stress is perceived to be outside a child’s coping abilities or control, which is why many children then usually give up, shut down or act out, behaviourally or emotionally.”